plannies-mate/plannies-deploy/README.md

-PLANNIES SETUP
+PLANNIES DEPLOY
 ==============

-Plannies-Setup is an Ansible playbook to create and destroy the Aussie planners-mate linode VPS with caddy web and squid proxy server.
+Plannies-Deploy is an Ansible playbook to create and destroy the Aussie planners-mate linode VPS with caddy web and squid proxy server.

 The proxy is intended for testing morph.io scrapers you are working on.
 The web server is intended to host planners-mate web server, with updates by planners-kit